As of Sunday, July 14, 2013

 Gwinnett Daily Post

-In this file photo, Kansas City Royals' Jeff Francoeur has a laugh in the dugout.
+In this file photo, Jeff Francoeur has a laugh in the dugout when he played for the Kansas City Royals.

 Jeff Francoeur was called up by the San Francisco Giants on Saturday, making a quick return to the majors after being released by Kansas City on July 7.